atlasacademy/fgo-game-data-api/README.md

 GITHUB_WEBHOOK_SLEEP=0
 ```

-List of optional enviroment variables for the [Docker image](https://github.com/tiangolo/uvicorn-gunicorn-docker#environment-variables).
+List of optional enviroment variables for the Docker image can be found [here](https://github.com/tiangolo/uvicorn-gunicorn-docker#environment-variables).

 ### Run the API server